NixOS/nixpkgs/pkgs/applications/virtualization/xen/README.md

      each of the `default.nix` files.
    - The revisions are preferably commit hashes, but tag names are acceptable as well.

-### For Both Update Methods

-1. Update `packages.nix` and `../../../top-level/all-packages.nix` with the new
-   versions.
-Don't forget the `slim` packages!
 1. Make sure all branches build.
 (Both the `standard` and `slim` versions)
 1. Use the NixOS module to test if dom0 boots successfully on all new versions.
 1. Make sure the `meta` attributes evaluate to something that makes sense.
 The